 Even in the best of circumstances, that can be tremendously difficult if not possible.
 Nowadays, Collaborative Law applies to more than actions for divorce, child custody, and alimony.

 It frankly requires a fundamental shift in thinking and perspective.
 While collaborative divorce is gaining in popularity, as it can be a less costly manner of effectuating an end to a marriage, it also is not perfect.
+The divorce attorneys at our Charlotte firm are familiar with its advantages and disadvantages.

 Indeed, it can end up being tremendously ineffective, inefficient, and expensive in the event of an impasse.Equitable Distribution or “ED”